Concentrate

 A concentrate is a form of substance that has had the majority of its diluting agent or diluent (in the case of a liquid: the solvent) removed, such that the substance becomes the majority of the composition.
 Typically, this will be the removal of water from a solution or suspension, such as the removal of water from fruit juice.

 Food

+Relative to ready-to-drink beverages, concentrated forms of beverages are much smaller and lighter, and may have a longer shelf-life due to lower water activity.

 Juice concentrate

 A juice concentrate is the result of removing water from fruit or vegetable juice.
-In juice manufacturing from concentrate, numerous procedures are required under government regulation to ensure food safety.
+Ready-to-drink juice may be manufactured from concentrate, which may be subject to government regulations to ensure food safety.